andreamazz/AMScrollingNavbar/README.md

 Note that when navigating away from the controller the followers might keep the scroll offset.
 Refer to [Handling navigation](https://github.com/andreamazz/AMScrollingNavbar#handling-navigation) for proper setup.

+## Additional scroll

+If you want to furhter scroll the navigation bar out of the way, you can use the optional parameter `additionalOffset` in the `followScrollView` call.

 ## Scrolling the TabBar
 You can also pass a `UITabBar` in the `followers` array:
 ```swift